The effective program at our treatment center would not be nearly as successful if it weren’t for our caring and compassionate staff.

 Cammy Becker has a Masters of Science in Mental Health Counseling, and she is licensed with the state of Michigan.
 Her populations of interest include working with adults who are seeking recovery from mental illness coupled with substance addiction.
 Cammy has 5+ years working with adults in an inpatient setting, focusing on behavioral management and interpersonal effectiveness.
 Her aspiration as a professional counselor is to empower individuals to live their life to their optimal potential.

 Limited License Masters Social Worker

 Sarah Russell has a Masters of Social Work degree from Grand Valley State University, as well as a Masters of Public Administration.
 Her populations of interest include adults of any age suffering from the consequences of addiction and those who are seeking active recovery.
 Sarah has 5+ years of experience working with individuals, families, and groups in the greater West Michigan area in the fields of both mental health and substance abuse.
-She is passionate in incorporating a holistic approach while utilizing classic clinical methods.

 Rebecca Fauble, LLMSW